epiforecasts/EpiNow2/README.md

   mean = convert_to_logmean(2, 1), sd = convert_to_logsd(2, 1), max = 10,
   dist = "lognormal"
 )
+#> Warning: The meaning of the 'max' argument has changed compared to previous versions.
+It now indicates the maximum of a distribution rather than the length of the probability mass function (including 0) that it represented previously.
+To replicate previous behaviour reduce max by 1.
+#> This warning is displayed once every 8 hours.
 ```

 Here we define the incubation period and generation time based on